 The principle office of this corporation shall be in the city of Minnetonka, county of Hennepin, State of Minnesota, whose post office address is 5125 Mayview Road, Minnetonka, Minnesota, 55345

-- We believe in the true deity of our Lord Jesus Christ and His true humanity, in His virgin birth, in His sinless life, in His miracles, in His substitutionary death through His Blood shed at Calvary, in His bodily resurrection, in His ascension to the right hand of the Father, and in His personal return in power and glory.
+3. We believe in the true deity of our Lord Jesus Christ and His true humanity, in His virgin birth, in His sinless life, in His miracles, in His substitutionary death through His blood shed at Calvary, in His bodily resurrection, in His ascension to the right hand of the Father, and in His personal return in power and glory.

-- We believe that the shed blood of Jesus Christ and His resurrection provide the only ground for justification and salvation for all who repent of their sin and trust in the finished work of Jesus Christ are truly born again and so become the children of God.
+5. We believe that the shed blood of Jesus Christ and His resurrection provide the only ground for justification and salvation for all who repent of their sin and trust in the finished work of Jesus Christ.
+These are truly born again and so become the children of God.

-- We believe in the bodily resurrection of the dead; of the unbeliever to the resurrection of judgement and everlasting punishment, and the believer to the resurrection of eternal life.
+8. We believe in the bodily resurrection of the dead, of the unbeliever to the resurrection of judgment and everlasting punishment, and the believer to the resurrection of eternal life.

-- We believe in the literal fulfillment of Biblical prophecy.
+9. We believe in the literal fulfillment of Biblical prophecy.
 We affirm the continued place of national Israel in God’s plan.
-There will be a literal rapture of the church, great tribulation, and the bodily return of Christ to bring judgment upon the nations and salvation to Israel.
-He will then set up a 1,000 year reign in Jerusalem followed by the final judgment.
+There will be a literal rapture of the church, a great tribulation, and the bodily return of Christ to bring judgment upon the nations and salvation to Israel.
+He will then set up a 1,000-year reign in Jerusalem followed by the final judgment.

-- We believe in the Doctrines of Grace as articulated in the five solas of the Reformation: Scripture alone, Christ alone, Grace alone, Faith alone, to the Glory of God alone.
+10. We believe in the Doctrines of Grace as articulated in the five Solas of the Reformation: Scripture alone, Christ alone, Grace alone, Faith alone, to the Glory of God alone.

 Section 1 Obtaining Membership Status